Amirka-Kh/researchNiamti/THESIS.md

     * RQ 1.3: Which metrics among them are reliable?

 * RQ 2: How productivity estimations relate to team ...?
-    * RQ 2.1: What the productivity influencing factors can tell about a development team?
+    * RQ 2.1: What is the productivity of a software development team?
-    * RQ 2.2: Which factors has more weight in the team description?
+    * RQ 2.2: What factors affect the productivity of a software development team?
-    * RQ 2.3: How to map metrics to team ...?
+    * RQ 2.3: How can you evaluate the productivity of a room of software developers?

 * RQ 3: How to calculate project cost based on team data?